Reformed Theology for Women. Because Marilyn was wrong, the golden chain is a girl’s best friend. (Romans 8:29-30)

 Who are you?

-We are two Christian reformed women living in Las Vegas, seeking to investigate arts, culture, and theology in light of God’s word.
+We are Christian women living in Las Vegas, seeking to investigate arts, culture, and theology in light of God’s word.
 For His glory alone.
+If you ever find yourself in Las Vegas, visit our church, Trinity Reformed Church, to hear sound preaching that’s rooted in God’s word and God’s word alone.

-Did I mention we are writers?
-Amber Frederick is The Cyber Scribe writing technical copy for humans.
-She also writes fiction (thrillers) and creative nonfiction.
+Amber Frederick is a wife and mother.
+She writes fiction (thrillers) and creative nonfiction.
 Her essay, “The Four Masks of Wild River” was published in Written River.

-April Khaito writes mainly speculative fiction, blurring the lines between science fiction and fantasy.
+April Khaito writes mainly speculative fiction.
 Her short story, “Gentlemen of the Shade” appeared in Steel House Review‘s inaugural edition.
-“Stranger on the Shore,” a short story about an Italian fisherman’s encounter with a mysterious woman, was published in Propertius Press’s 2020 Anthology, “Whispers of the Universe,” available for purchase here.
+“Stranger on the Shore,” a short story about an Italian fisherman’s encounter with a mysterious woman, was published in Propertius Press’s 2020 Anthology, “Whispers from the Universe,” available for purchase here.
 “Carhenge,” a work of nonfiction about the 2017 total eclipse, was a semifinalist for North American Review’s 2019 Torch Prize in Creative Nonfiction.
+You can read it here.
+She and her husband have two beautiful daughters.

 What’s with the name?